-This report is due at HHSC Rate Analysis as specified in the HHSC Rate Analysis letter requesting the AR.
+This report is due at HHSC Rate Analysis Department as specified in the HHSC Rate Analysis letter requesting the AR.

-All attachments and signed and notarized certification pages must be uploaded into STAIRS.
+All attachments as well as signed and notarized certification pages must be uploaded into STAIRS.

 Reports will not be considered "received" until the online report has been finalized and all required supporting documents uploaded.
 See Appendix A. Uploading Documents into STAIRS.
 Documentation mailed rather than uploaded into the system will not be accepted.